programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 }
 ```

+Once again calling the `tokenize_words` function, we now see the length of each address
+in total number of words.

 ```{r}
 tokens <- tokenize_words(text)
 sapply(tokens, length)
 ```

+Is there a temporal pattern to the length of addresses?
+How do the past several
+administration's lengths compare to those of FDR, Abraham Lincoln, and George Washington?
+The best way to see this is by using a scatter plot.
+You can construct one by using the
+`qplot` function, putting the year on the x-axis and the length in words on the y-axis.

 ```{r}
 qplot(metadata$year, sapply(tokens, length))
 ```

+This will produce a plot similar to this one:

 {% include figure.html filename="sotu-number-of-words.jpg" caption="Number of words in each State of the Union Address plotted by year." %}

+It seems that for the most part addresses steadily from 1790 to around 1850, and then
+increase again until the end of the 19th century.
+The length dramatically decreased
+around World War I, with a handful of fairly large outliers scattered throughout the
+20th century.
+Is there any rational behind these changes?
+Setting the color of the points
+to denote whether a speech for written or delivered orally explains a large part of the
+variation.
+The command to do this plot is only a small tweak on our other plotting command:

 ```{r}
 qplot(metadata$year, sapply(tokens, length), color = metadata$sotu_type)
 ```

+This yields the following plot:

 {% include figure.html filename="sotu-number-of-words-and-type.jpg" caption="Number of words in each State of the Union Address plotted by year, with color denoting whether it was a written or oral message." %}

+We see that the rise in the 19th Century occurred when the addresses switched to written
+documents, and the dramatic drop comes when Woodrow Wilson broke tradition and gave a
+his State of the Union as a speech in Congress.
+The outliers we saw previously were all
+the post-World War II written addresses.

+As a final task, we want to apply the one-line summarization function we used in the
+previous section to each of the documents in this larger corpus.
+This again requires the
+use of a for loop, but the inner code stays largely the same with the exception of needing
+to save the results as an element of the vector `description`.

 ```{r}
 description <- c()